survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ...
 ```

 The size of our style has decreased noticeably.
-Instead of 16k, we have roughly 2k now.
+Instead of 16k, you have roughly 2k now.
 The difference would be even bigger for heavier CSS frameworks.

 PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument) including `minify`.
 You can enable these through the `purifyOptions` field when instantiating the plugin.
 Given PurifyCSS may not pick all of the classes you are using, you should use `purifyOptions.whitelist` array to define selectors which it should leave in the result no matter what.